AlexHYF/OOPSLA2023-Artifact/README.md

 Notice that the second command takes approximately 3 hours on a Ryzen 5950X and the forth command takes approximately 8 hours.
-We use `task-spooler` to schedule the jobs so the tasks are not necessarily completed when the command exits and we recommand using `tsp` to determine if the experiment is completed(no more queued and running tasks).
+We use `task-spooler` to schedule the jobs so the tasks are not necessarily completed when the command exits and we recommend using `tsp` to determine if the experiment is completed(no more queued and running tasks).

 The raw data are stored in `./SyGuS/impls`, and the last command will produce the all the statistics necessary for reproducing the figures and table in `cvc5.csv` and `eusolver.csv` under `/OOPSLA2023-Artifact`.